 These are not list prices.
 They are what serious buyers usually encounter when the work is defined well enough to ship.

-A 60-person marketing operations firm was manually reviewing 1,200 campaign briefs per year for compliance and routing them to the correct team lead.
-The process took 18 minutes per brief across three reviewers, or roughly 360 hours of annual staff time.
+A 60-person marketing operations firm reviews 1,200 campaign briefs per year for compliance and routing to the correct team lead.
+The process takes 18 minutes per brief across three reviewers, or roughly 360 hours of annual staff time.

-The solution was an n8n workflow with an LLM classification layer that parsed brief PDFs, flagged compliance issues, and routed automatically.
-Build time was 6 weeks.
+The proposed solution is an n8n workflow with an LLM classification layer that parses brief PDFs, flags compliance issues, and routes automatically.
+Assumed build time: 6 weeks.
 Project fee: $14,000.
 Monthly retainer: $900 for monitoring and quarterly improvements.

 That is the pricing conversation buyers should want.
 Not “is $14,000 expensive?” but “is the payback fast enough and the operating model reliable enough?”